ensemble-learning/ppt-tao/PITCHME.md

 @title[Introduction]
 - The Fe catalyst (Fe3+–N–C) was prepared through the pyrolysis of Fe-doped zinc (Zn) 2-methylimidazolate framework (ZIF-8) under N2 at 900 C
+- The precursor adopts the same crystal structure as that of undoped ZIF-8, with a mole ratio of Fe:Zn of 4:96
+- Fe ions occupy Zn sites and are coordinated by four pyrrolic-type nitrogens (N), as revealed by the fitting of the Fe K-edge extended x-ray absorption fine structure (EXAFS) spectrum

 ---
 For as yet unclear reasons, the HOR/HER kinetics on Pt are much slower in alkaline than in acid electrolytes.